northrook/logger/README.md

 If `setLogger` is provided a `Northrook\Logger` instance, it will import any log entries any previous `LoggerInterface`.

-If want to just override the current `LoggerInterface` without importing, pass `false` as the second argument:
+If you want to just override the current `LoggerInterface` without importing, pass `false` as the second argument:

 ```php
 Log::setLogger(